anefischer/udacity/README.md

 The Deep Learning Nanodegree program introduces key techniques powering many of the most exciting recent advances in AI.
 You'll learn about various network architectures and applications, with an emphasis on real-world applications.

 ### DRLND: Deep Reinforcement Learning Nanodegree (nd893)
-The Deep Reinforcement Learning Nanodegree program tteaches how to train AI agents to perform a variety of complex tasks.
+The Deep Reinforcement Learning Nanodegree program teaches how to train AI agents to perform a variety of complex tasks.

 ### MLE: Machine Learning Engineer (nd009-ent)
 The Machine Learning Nanodegree program teaches a variety of techniques for modeling real-world data that can be used as standalone products or as part of an end-to-end AI system.